Imago

 Watch What’s Trending Now!

 She fought battles inside the ring.
 But far greater struggles awaited her outside, at home.
 It took a few years before the boxing world finally understood and acknowledged Christy Martin‘s contributions.
-Her boxing journey and life became an inspiration for young women who wanted to carve a path in a sport that welcomed them with much hesitation.
-However, despite what she accomplished and the ordeals she endured, it appears that the attempt to depict Martin’s life on screen may have faltered.
+Her boxing journey and life became an inspiration for young women who want to carve a path in a sport dominated by men.
+However, despite what she accomplished and endured, the attempt to depict Martin’s life on screen may have faltered.
 Reports suggest that her biopic, Christy, starring Sydney Sweeney, is struggling after a rough opening weekend.
 The box-office performance may have disappointed some diehards who wanted more people to see the legendary boxer’s journey.
 Thankfully, a few remain undeterred by the numbers.

 ADVERTISEMENT